rohangaur21/aws-csaa/README.md

 ### S3 Buckets

   - S3 Namespace is global.
 Region independent.
+Universal Namespace.

+  - Uploading file to S3 bucket will give HTTP 200 code, if upload is successful.

   - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant